How To: Identify Sash Window Balance Systems

 Traditional Sash Weight And Cord

-A traditional box sash window uses a steel weight, attached to a cord, passed over a pulley and fixed to the glazed sash frame.
-The weights are not visible as they are suspended within the window frame.
-Any increase in weight, such as changing the glass, requires the weights to be re-balanced with lead weights.
+A traditional box sash window uses a steel or lead weight, attached to a cord, passed over a pulley and fixed to the glazed sash frame.
+As the window is operated the weights travel upwards or downwards concealed inside the frame.

 - The original and still the best system -when correctly set-up.